adbeyer23/Anatomy-of-an-Outrage/README.md

 From there I did topic modeling, looked at most retweeted links and hashtags used, and tried to label tweets based on political affiliation.

 This repository contains my presentation, and Jupyter  notebooks in which I got, analyzed the tweets, and did topic modeling on them.
 A notebook with my plots from the presentation is coming soon.

+Check out my blog for a write-up of this project: [blog](https://adbeyer23.github.io/)